codurance/all-aboard-backend/README.md

 ```

 ## CI/CD
 This is executed with GitHub Actions, too.
+The difference with the other actions lies on the fact that this is executed each time there is a push to the `main` branch.

 Please, see [ci.yml](./.github/workflows/ci.yml) to view this action's details.

 ## Tech Stack/Frameworks
 ![Java 11](https://img.shields.io/badge/Java-JDK11-blue) ![Spring Boot](https://img.shields.io/badge/Spring%20Boot-2.4.0-blue) ![JUnit](https://img.shields.io/badge/JUnit-5.7.0-blue)